 - Drug or food interactions: These medications may increase the effect of anticoagulants (blood thinners) such as warfarin (Coumadin).

-- Side effects: Testosterone may worsen low blood sugar levels or increase blood pressure.
+- Side effects: Testosterone may worsen low blood sugar levels, raise red blood cell count (erythrocytosis) or increase blood pressure.
 Topical application may cause skin irritation.
 Rare side effects include headache, insomnia, or mood swings.
 Pain at the injection site is not uncommon.

 Patient Comments & Reviews